ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The response message MUST have response code 2.01 (Created) if the Client has been added to the list of group members in this joining exchange (see above), or 2.04 (Changed) otherwise, i.e., if the Client is re-joining the group without having left it.

-The response message MUST include the Location-Path CoAP option, specifying the URI path to the sub-resource associated to the client, i.e. "/ace-group/GROUPNAME/nodes/NODENAME".
+The response message MUST include the Location-Path CoAP option, specifying the URI path to the sub-resource associated to the Client, i.e. "/ace-group/GROUPNAME/nodes/NODENAME".

 The response message MUST have Content-Format application/ace-groupcomm+cbor.
 The payload of the response is formatted as a CBOR map, which MUST contain the following fields and values.